olliw42/mLRS/docs/CRSF.md

 These configurations are not strictly neccesary, but recommended.

+- Rx Out Mode = crsf
 - Rx Ser Link Mode = mavlink
 - Rx Snd RadioStat = w txbuf

 ## OpenTx and Yaapu Telemetry App

+The radio needs to be set up for CRSF.
+This however proceeds exactly as described in common tutorials.

 In EdgeTx/OpenTx go as usual to MDL->TELEMETRY and start "Discover new sensors".
-You should see then plenty of sensors appearing.
+You should then see plenty of sensors appearing.

 Install the Yaapu app exactly as described in its wiki.
 Note: You need to install the dev version, the stable release version does not work.
 You can check if all is good by running the "Yaapu Debug CRSF" script in SYS->TOOLS.